Galileo

 I should have gone to Paris when I had the chance

-I almost palmed the golden eff, but it slipped right through my hands
+I almost palmed the golden egg, but it slipped right through my hands

 As near as I remember I just did not want to go